espruino/EspruinoApps/README.md

 for Bangle.js apps, so much of the advice in https://github.com/espruino/BangleApps/blob/master/README.md applies.

+## Differences to banglejs.com/apps

-**However** because we're only handling one app at a time, we don't write the app into a file called `appid.app.js`, but instead into `.bootcde` which is the file that the Espruino writes into when writing "To Flash" (for more info see https://www.espruino.com/Saving)
+* We're only handling one app at a time so we don't write the app into a file called `appid.app.js`, but instead into `.bootcde` which is the file that the Espruino writes into when writing "To Flash" (for more info see https://www.espruino.com/Saving)
+* We also don't have a launcher, so don't need to provide any 'JS' formatted images for apps

 ## Credits